-A large literature has documented the existence of occupational segregation, and examined its trends over time (e.g., Blau Weiskoff 1972, Blau et al 2013 and the overview in Blau and Kahn 2000).
-It has generated related investigations into the relative pay of male and female jobs (e.g., MacPherson and Hirsch 1995) and into the sources of segregation.
+A large literature has documented the existence of gender based occupational segregation, and examined its trends over time (e.g., Blau Weiskoff 1972, Blau et al 2013 and the overview in Blau and Kahn 2000).
+Attempts to explain this segregation have focused on three classes of explanations.
+The first examines the role of differences in human capital or skills.
+A recent emphasis here is on the role of social skills.
+Bacolod and Blum (2010), Black and Spitz-Oener